pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_42.md

 ## **Class B**

-_Low Chart Only Controlled _Airspace_
+_Low Chart Only Controlled Airspace_

 _Screened Blue with a Solid Blue Outline_

 _Example:_

-That airspace from the surface to 10,000’ MSL (unless otherwise designated) surrounding the nation’s busi- est airports.
+That airspace from the surface to 10,000’ MSL (unless otherwise designated) surrounding the nation’s busiest airports.
 Each Class B airspace area is individually tailored and consists of a surface area and two or more layers.

 ## **Mode C Area** A Solid Blue Outline